Rinse and Repeat

 For the purposes of income, there is little psychological difference between selling puts and writing calls near the money.
 One tends to go with the better yield alternative.
 On the one hand (unless your brokerage allows naked puts on margin), selling puts will reserve cash equal to the strike price of the put, which may limit the amount of capital available for other trades.
 On the other hand, writing calls will require ownership of the underlying asset, which may also limit capital availability.

 In this strategy, one seeks to sell options ATM or close to it, in near dated expirations, typically on weeklies, against quality assets.
-At steady state, the week begins with expirations and assignments from the prior week, plus any excess cash, as well as existing positions that either did not expire/get assigne the prior week or were rolled forward.
+At steady state, the week begins with expirations and assignments from the prior week, plus any excess cash, as well as existing positions that either did not expire/get assigned the prior week or were rolled forward.
 Depending on market conditions the trader/investor sells options (sells puts, writes calls, or sells covered calls) throughout the week and possibly rolls positions forward.
 Excess cash is used to write new calls or sell puts, while prior expirations have new calls sold against the underlying.

 Care must be taken based on market and underlying price direction, especially with rolling.
 There are pitfalls documented later that require special handling to exit profitably or at least at minimal loss (Butcher’s Row rarely accepts a loss).